ShaunCurtis/Blazr.Demo.Components/Tutorials/Exploring-Components/Tutorial-7.md

         => _renderHandle.Dispatcher.InvokeAsync(workItem);
 ```

-So where we need to we can:
+So we can do this in methods we pass as handlers:

 ```csharp
 await this.InvokeAsync(StateHasChanged);